Oh yes well it is important to have a hat –John Ashbery

 The Hats of Languagehat

-I have worn hats for over thirty years; they keep the sun out of my eyes and the birdshit out of my hair, and they look great.
+I have worn hats for over forty years; they keep the sun out of my eyes and the birdshit out of my hair, and they look great.
 These are my hats:

 The workhorse.
 I was looking for something else at one of those discount houses where you find incredibly cheap products of dubious origin (at the same store I once got Herbie Hancock’s wonderful 1964 album Empyrean Isles, retitled The Egg, for $2.99) and I noticed a wall display of hats; naturally I went over to check them out, and instead of the schlock I expected I found genuine Stetson hats (dress hats, not Western) for an amazing $20 each.
 This baby is black and sturdy and wears like iron.
 It’s got a little crease on the back that I suppose I could have steamed out, but I kind of like it.
 If I’m likely to be in a situation where I might worry about the safety of my hat, or if I just don’t have a yen for one of the others, I pop this on with confidence.